Medically reviewed by

 Internal Medicine, and Pediatrics.

-Hypersomnia must not be confused with symptoms associated with jet lag, acute insomnia, or intense physical exertion leading to fatigue and sleepiness.
-People with hypersomnia can have sufficient sleep but still experience the symptoms of hypersomnia or extreme daytime sleepiness.
+It must not be confused with symptoms associated with jet lag, acute insomnia, or intense physical exertion leading to fatigue and sleepiness.
+People with hypersomnia can have sufficient sleep but experience symptoms of hypersomnia or extreme daytime sleepiness.

 Hypersomnia is divided into two main groups: primary and secondary.